SciEcon/Intelligent-Economics-XAI-Autumn-2021/README.md

 # Intelligent Economics: An Explainable AI Approach

-ECON 211-001 (1094), 2021 Autumn Term (Seven Week – Second Session), Duke Kunshan University
+ECON 211-001 (1094), 2021 Autumn Term (Seven Week – Second Session), Duke Kunshan University **Acknowledgments**:The Autumn 2021 collection is partly supported by the Social Science Divisional Chair’s Discretionary Fund to encourage faculty engagement in undergraduate research and enhance student-faculty scholarly interactions outside of the classroom.
+The division chair is Prof. Keping Wu, Associate Professor of Anthropology at Duke Kunshan University.
+And the supported students include Administrative Teaching Assistants, Xinyu Tian and Tianyu Wu, and Teaching Assistants, Jingwei Li, Chenyu Wang, and Zesen Zhuang.

 **Instructor**: